ab5tract/resource-wrangler/README.md

 ### Security Notes

-There must always be some tension between security and usability.
+There will always be tension between security and usability.

 It is possible that attackers can exploit any deterministic resource naming scheme to allow arbitrary loading of malicious stuffs.